 Should You Choose a Corporate Trustee or Appoint Someone You Know?

 The other option is to appoint a third-party corporate trustee as the successor trustee.
 Is one option better than the other?
 The answer is both yes and no, depending on your situation.
-Let’s dive into both options.
+So let’s dive into both options.

 Appointing a Family Member as Successor Trustee

-In many cases, families appoint a surviving spouse, child, trusted advisor, or friend as successor trustee.
+Families appoint a surviving spouse, child, trusted advisor, or friend as successor trustee in many cases.
 While this solution seems cost-effective and straightforward, there are considerations to be made and questions to ask: